zulip/zulip/docs/markdown.md

 and is automatically used by both test suites; as a result, it the preferred place to add new tests for Zulip's markdown system.

+## Changing Zulip's markdown processor

+When changing Zulip's markdown syntax, you need to update several
+places:

+* The backend markdown processor (`zerver/lib/bugdown/__init__.py`).
+* The frontend markdown processor (`static/js/echo.js` and sometimes `static/third/marked/lib/marked.js`), or `echo.contains_bugdown` if
+  your changes won't be supported in the frontend processor.
+* If desired, the typeahead logic in `static/js/composebox_typeahead.js`.
+* The test suite, probably via adding entries to `zerver/fixtures/bugdown-data.json`.
+* The in-app markdown documentation (`templates/zerver/markdown_help.html`).
+* The list of changes to markdown at the end of this document.

 ## Zulip's Markdown philosophy

 Note that this discussion is based on a comparison with the original